gbirchmeier/wizards-castle/README.md

 As mentioned above, any Ruby 2.x version should work.

-I'm not really looking for contributors right now.
+I'm not really looking for outside contributons or enhancements right now.

 ## Bugs!